ericaraujophd/ericaraujophd.github.io/_pages/about.md

   - /about.html
 ---

-*Computation Modeling for the Flourishing of the whole Creation*
+*Computational Modeling for the Flourishing of the Whole Creation*

 ---